zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 Preferably, clients should indicate which friends are using the legacy onion system, and warn the user of the privacy implications of this (so the user will exhort their friends to upgrade).

+# Traffic estimates
+Typical IPv4 UDP = 28 + data
+DHT packet = 28 + 80 + payload = 108 + payload
+Data Search = 108 + 32 = 140
+Data Search Response <= 108 + 303 = 411
+Announcement <= 386
+Store initial announcement = 108 + 56 + 53 + Announcement <= 603
+Store reannouncement = 108 + 56 + 53 + 32 = 249
+Store response = 108 + 36 = 144

+Forward packet overheads: negligible, so in the below we simply multiply costs by 2 to account for the forwarding, assuming an average forward chain length of 1.
+This is averaging over the whole network; in fact TCP-only leeches forward nothing, nodes behind restrictive NAT do some forwarding, and nodes behind full cone or no NAT (bless them) do a lot.

+The numbers below are very rough estimates, with wholly spurious precision.

+Initial lookup:
+Takes say 5 steps with 8 searches in each.
+(5 steps is a rough estimate derived from observing DHT lookups on the tox network as it exists at the time of writing; the number of steps required increases logarithmically with the size of the network.)
+Each step comprises a search and response, forwarded, so the lookup costs `5 * 8 * 2 * (140 + 411) = 44080`.

+Announcing:
+Storing the announcement on 8 nodes costs another
+`8 * 2 * (603+144) = 11952`.
+So initial cost estimate is
+`44080 + 11952 = 56032`.

+Once we are announced to all 8 nodes, assuming no churn, each 120s we send a Data Search request and then a reannouncement, at a cost of `8 * 2 * (140+411+249+144) = 15104` per 120s, so 125Bps.

+Searching:
+`<=9` searches per node in first 60s;
+`9 + \log_{5/4}(t/60)` searches per node in first t seconds.
+Averaging over first 1800 seconds: `24 * 8816 / 1800 = 118Bps`.
+Rate at 1800 seconds: `8816 / (1800 / 4) = 20Bps`.

+Churn:
+A very rough estimate of the effect of churn could be that it causes traffic equivalent to the initial costs of lookup and announcement once per 900s.
+(I have no data to back this estimate up, it may be way off.)
+That would lead to a churn cost of 62Bps for an announcement and 49Bps for a search.

+These numbers seem to be suggesting total costs of around 0.2-2KBps.

+TODO: we could nearly halve maintenance costs by allowing the Data Search packet to include a hash of a previous response, and having a short version of the response packet which just confirms that the hash is still current.